Negev: Solar power

-The Negev Desert and the surrounding area, including the Arava Valley, are the sunniest parts of Israel and little of this land is arable, which is why it has become the center of the Israeli solar industry.
-David Faiman, an expert on solar energy, feels the energy needs of Israel's future could be met by building solar energy plants in the Negev.
+The Negev Desert and the surrounding area, including the Arava Valley, are the sunniest parts of Israel and little of this land is arable, which is why it has become the centre of the Israeli solar industry.
+David Faiman, an expert on solar energy, is of the opinion that Israel's future energy requirements could be met by building solar energy plants in the Negev.
 As director of Ben-Gurion National Solar Energy Center, he operates one of the largest solar dishes in the world.
 Technically, however, the Arava is a separate desert with its own unique climate and ecology.

 A 250 MW solar park in Ashalim, an area in the northern Negev, the Ashalim Power Station, produces 121 Megawatts of power, using solar mirrors and thermal water heating.
 It is currently the largest in Israel.

-The Rotem Industrial Complex outside of Dimona, Israel, has dozens of solar mirrors that focus the Sun's rays on a tower that in turn heats a water boiler to create steam, turning a turbine to create electricity.
-Luz II, Ltd., plans to use the solar array to test new technology for the three new solar plants to be built in California for Pacific Gas and Electric Company.
+The Rotem Industrial Complex outside of Dimona, Israel, has dozens of solar mirrors that focus the sun's rays on a tower that in turn heats a water boiler to create steam, turning a turbine to create electricity.
+Luz II, Ltd., plans to use the solar array to test new technology for the three new solar plants to be built in California, USA for Pacific Gas and Electric Company.

 Wineries

 Vines have been planted in the Negev since ancient times.
-In modern times, vineyards have been established in the northern Negev hills using innovative computerized watering methods for irrigation.
+In modern times, vineyards have been established in the northern Negev hills using innovative computerised irrigation methods.
 Carmel Winery was the first of the major wineries to plant vineyards in the Negev and operates a boutique winery at Ramat Arad.
 Tishbi has vineyards at Sde Boker and Barkan grows its grapes in Mitzpe Ramon.
 Yatir Winery is a winery in Tel Arad.
-Its vineyards are on a hill 900 meters above sea level on the outskirts of Yatir Forest.
+Its vineyards are on a hill 900 metres above sea level on the outskirts of Yatir Forest.
 Carmey Avdat is Israel's first solar-powered winery.